123ishaTest/vuepress-test/docs/demo/adding-the-wallet.md

 The `igt-vue` repository comes with a bunch of useful Vue components that work with `IgtFeature`s.
 We will use the `src/components/features/igt-wallet.vue` component to render the amount of bananas we have.
 We need to add a computed which grabs the amount from the wallet, and render that.
+The `numberFormat` is a Vue filter that properly formats the number to contain 2 decimal places.
 @[code{12-39} diff](patches/2.4-update-wallet-component.patch)

 And finally we need to include it in the `App.vue` to make sure it is actually used.